eunomia-bpf/eunomia-cc/FIXME.md

 # fix me

-- make this and libbpf as a submodule and a standalone package
-- use bpftools instead of some c templates
+- use bpftools instead of some c templates to dump related info
 - clang -Xclang -ast-dump=json -fsyntax-only client.bpf.c > ast.json
+- fix export static rodata var

 # hard code now:

-- BPF_MAP_TYPE_RINGBUF must be name with "rb"
 - event struct should name "event"
 - event should be in event.h, and ebpf in client.bpf.c
+- the export struct fields is limit